General theory of swimming in curved spacetimes: Swimming deviation formula

 where the term involving $\lambda^2$ were dropped.
 This implies that it is only the $\beta$-dependence of $\lambda$ that effectively matters in the final formula, so that $\lambda(\beta, \zeta)$ can be evaluated at the initial values of the dynamical quantities

-This happens to be our case for the functions $\lambda$ will contain factors of curvature and thence contribute with factors of order of magnitude $k (l/r)^2$ or higher, so that $\lambda^2$ would be of order $k^2 (l/r)^4$ or higher, negligible in our approximations.
+This will turn out to be the case of our interest, since the functions $\lambda$ will contain factors of curvature and thence contribute with factors of order of magnitude $k (l/r)^2$ or higher, so that $\lambda^2$ would be of order $k^2 (l/r)^4$ or higher, negligible in our approximations.

 The equation for the trajectory of the center of mass, given in (\ref{worldeq}), is of second order in $z^\mu(s)$.
 Since we will be mostly interested in fast cycles of internal motions, we will only have to solve these equations for a small time interval $s$ (assuming that the initial conditions are given at $s=0$).
 It is then convenient to take the local normal coordinate system centered at $z(0)$ (so that $z^\mu(0) = 0$) and oriented along the initial dynamical velocity $u^k(0)$ (so that $u^\mu(0) = (1,0,0,0)$).
 If the trajectory of the center of mass is described by $z^\mu(s)$, then $v^l \nabla_l v^k$ decomposes as